students in a personal library leaf through books

-Today, the mansion is owned and operated by Landmark Trust USA, a historical properties restoration nonprofit in New England, that reached out to Professor Liming to request the assistance of her and a handful of students in cataloging the estate’s library.
+Today, the mansion is owned and operated by Landmark Trust USA, a historical properties restoration nonprofit in New England managing their properties as overnight vacation rentals.
+The organization reached out to Professor Liming to request the assistance of her and a handful of students in cataloging the estate’s library.
 Under the Writing & Publishing professor’s guidance, five Division of Communication & Creative Media students tended to the expansive library collection while capturing photos of their visit and exploring how to market Naulakha to new audiences for Landmark Trust USA.

 student holds an old warped book open for a close up look